Ove Gjedde: Later years

-In 1647, Gjedde received permission to operate a silver mine on one of his Norwegian estates.
+Portrait of Hjedde by Abraham Wuchters and Albert Haelwegh.

+Norwegian estates.
 Gjedde had received Jungshoved in 1646, which he kept until 1649 when he exchanged it with Herrevad Abbey in Scania.
 The following year, Gjedde further switched Herrevad Abbey with Helsingborg and Kärnan.
 In 1650, Gjedde lost his last Norwegian fiefdom in Bratsberg, to Sivert Urne.
 However, as late as 1657, Gjedde and Ahnem established Ulefos Ironworks in Telemark, Norway.

 After King Christian IV died in 1648, Gjedde was a part of a small interim government (regeringsrådet) that followed.
 It consisted of Gjedde and three other of the Realm's most prominent officials, all of whom were tasked with drafting a new Haandfæstning for the newly elected king, Frederick III.
 The interim government constructed the most restrictive Haandfæstning ever, which would eventually result in the introduction of absolutism in Denmark.
 In the same year, Gjedde undertook the command of a squadron that transported King Frederick III to Norway, for the country to pay homage.

 At the same time, Gjedde had become weak and wished to resign as Admiral of the Realm, however, this demand was never met, despite him not having any special reputation.
 Gjedde had by this point closely aligned himself with Corfitz Ulfeldt and Hannibal Sehested, both of whom were embroiled in embezzlement lawsuits, which further weakened Gjedde's position.
 The Norwegian accounts from the Torstenson War were subjected to a critical revision, and Gjedde was accused of irregularities.
 The grounding of St. Sophia was furthermore blamed on Gjedde, who was to be compensated by 70,000 Danish rigsdaler.
 Despite Gjedde never being convicted, the mistrust continued, and a naval central administration (admiralitetskollegium) was established in 1655, possibly as a result of the mistrust.
 Additionally, he was not entrusted with any military command during the Dano-Swedish War of 1657–1658, only having a minor role of collecting money for the Danish warfare.

 After the successful Swedish invasion of Denmark, Scania, including Gjedde's fief in Helsingborg, was ceded to Sweden in the Treaty of Roskilde.
 In compensation, Gjedde received Hald fiefdom, south of Viborg, yet was quickly back in Helsingborg to manage some accounts.
 However, as the Swedish king, Charles X Gustav, broke the peace in 1658, Gjedde subsequently in hostile territory and was quickly imprisoned.
 He was first imprisoned in Helsingborg, but later moved to Malmö, where he resumed relations with Corfitz Ulfeldt, who loaned Gjedde money.
 After two years, Gjedde was released in September 1660 and subsequently came to Copenhagen, where he would swear an oath to the new Danish constitution.
 On 19 December the same year, Gjedde would die in Sokkelund at the age of 65.